AcademySoftwareFoundation/OpenColorIO/docs/api/python/frozen/pyopencolorio_config.rst

    .. py:method:: Config.setInactiveColorSpaces(self: PyOpenColorIO.Config, inactiveColorSpaces: str) -> None
       :module: PyOpenColorIO

-      Set/get a list of inactive color space names.
+      Set/get a list of inactive color space or named transform names.

+      Notes:
+      - List can contain color space and/or named transform names.
       - The inactive spaces are color spaces that should not appear in application menus.
-      - These color spaces will still work in :cpp:func:`Config::getProcessor` calls.
+      - These color spaces will still work in Config::getProcessor calls.
       - The argument is a comma-delimited string.
 A null or empty string empties the list.
       - The environment variable OCIO_INACTIVE_COLORSPACES may also be used to set the inactive color space list.
       - The env. var. takes precedence over the inactive_colorspaces list in the config file.